-What is the Student Assistance Fund (SAF)?
+What is the Student Assistance Fund (SAF) and who can apply?

 Frequently Asked Questions (FAQ) about the SAF